anstosa/farmrpg-farmhand/README.md

 * Autocomplete ((item)) tags in chat
 * Autocomplete usernames when @mentioning: in chat

-### Navigation
+### Menu

-* Customize navigation (icon, name, order, URL)
+* Customize menu (icon, name, order, URL)
-* Compressed navigation view so more items are visible
+* Compressed menu view so more items are visible
-* Align navigation to bottom so it's easier to reach on mobile
+* Align menu to bottom so it's easier to reach on mobile
-* Hide logo from navigation
+* Hide logo from menu
 * Add menu button to bottom bar so it's easier to reach on mobile

 ### Perk set management